Taekwondo Strength Training Exercises

 - Oblique Crunch

 - Vertical Leg Crunch

 For more powerful Taekwondo punches & blocks, you need to strengthen areas such as your triceps, biceps, forearms, shoulders and back.

 - Pull-Ups – Buy a pull-up bar & place it in a door frame and do this exercise at home.
 This is an excellent Taekwondo strength exercise.

-- Push-Ups - Here are instructional videos for a variety of different push-ups (i.e. traditional, triangle/diamond, elevated and plyometric) that you can use to build your Taekwondo upper body strength.
+- Push-Ups – There are a wide variety of different push-ups (i.e. traditional, triangle/diamond, elevated and plyometric) that you can use for Taekwondo strength training.